What is Partial Hospitalization?

-People often attend partial hospitalization programs for between two and twelve hours each day.
+People often attend partial hospitalization programs for 5 hours daily.
 This helps patients avoid becoming too disconnected from work, school, and family responsibilities while they attend treatment.
 Many patients will only need to attend a PHP for as little as one week, while others may need to attend for months.

 The length of stay and requirements for participation vary widely from program to program.

 How Much Does a Partial Hospitalization Program Cost?

 Compared to inpatient programs, PHPs require patients to pay less out-of-pocket costs.
 PHPs are often offered on an outpatient basis at reduced rates or sliding scales.

 There are alternative funding sources for people who cannot afford insurance or do not have private insurance to help them pay for treatment.